facebook/usort/docs/why.rst

 - No support for configuring output style. µsort works best when run before a dedicated code formatter like `Black`_ for enforcing style choices. µsort does use the configured line length for Black when rendering imports on one or more lines.
+  We use `µfmt`_ to combine µsort and Black into a single, atomic formatting step.

 - No vendored code.
-All dependencies are satisfied from PyPI, with liberal version constraints whenever possible.
+All dependencies are satisfied from PyPI, with unbound version constraints, and validated in CI pipelines by `pessimist`_.

 Non-Goals